Car Slams Into North Riverside Lounge After Driver Is Shot On Eisenhower Expressway

 Illinois State Police said at 8:18 p.m., they were called for a shooting on the eastbound Eisenhower at Des Plaines Avenue.READ MORE: Suspect In Waukesha Christmas Parade Tragedy, Darrell Brooks, Charged With Murder; He Has Long Criminal Record

-The driver of the crashed vehicle had been shot, and was taken to an area hospital with serious injuries, state police said.READ MORE: Police Search For Gunman Who Shot Man During Quarrel At Gas Station In Alsip
+The driver of the crashed vehicle had been shot, and was taken to an area hospital with serious injuries, state police said.READ MORE: SWAT Teams Responding To Man Barricading Himself In Grand Crossing Residence